 King Arthur Baking Co.’s Remarkable Digital Transformation

-Inside King Arthur Baking Company—a 235-year-old colonial flour business that became a thriving 21st-century baking empire.
+Inside King Arthur Baking Company—how a 235-year-old colonial flour business became a thriving 21st-century baking empire.

-Known today as a multimedia powerhouse, with a wide range of resources for bakers, including an award-winning website, featuring thousands of recipes, articles, and baking products, a baker’s hotline staffed by real bakers, a popular podcast, and much more.
+Today, they’re a multimedia powerhouse for bakers.
+Their top-ranking website, features thousands of recipes, articles, and baking products; there’s a supportive hotline staffed by real bakers, a popular podcast, and much more.

-This is the story behind King Arthur Baking Companyhow it has not only remained relevant, but also incredibly popular in a fast-changing marketplace.
-And how merging its rich New England history with modern media has helped the brand reach and inspire millions of bakers around the world.
+This is the story behind King Arthur Baking Company and how the brand is blending their rich New England history with modern media to reach and inspire millions of bakers around the world.

 King Arthur Flour Forges a Legacy

-It’s widely accepted that only around half a percent of businesses have what it takes to last one hundred years.
+It’s widely accepted that fewer than half a percent of businesses have what it takes to last one century.
 King Arthur Flour has lasted more than two.

 King Arthur Baking Company Article Wheat and Bread on Table

-The company primarily imported and supplied high-quality English-milled flour, which was transported in 196-pound wooden barrels on sailing ships bound for America.
+Henry Wood established the business in 1790 in Massachusetts, at the epicenter of Boston’s maritime trade.
+The company imported and supplied high-quality English-milled flour, which was transported in 196-pound wooden barrels on sailing ships bound for America.

 A Switch to American Wheat

-Mark Taylor and George Sands later joined the business and the company became known as Sands, Taylor, & Wood Company.
+Mark Taylor and George Sands later joined the business, and it became known as Sands, Taylor, & Wood Company.
 As the majority stakeholder, Sands assumed control of the company’s leadership and operations moving forward.

-King Arthur Pursued Different Avenues to Market Their flour
+King Arthur Pursued Varied Mediums to Market Their Flour

 From the 1800s to the 1900s King Arthur relied on print advertising to promote their products.
 For instance, outdoor billboards and posters.
 And newspapers and magazines.